April 26, 2023

 - Will you visit the worksite and conduct a safety assessment?

-Hiring an uninsured subcontractor can pose a significant liability to your organization.
+Hiring subcontractors that are uninsured can pose a significant liability to your organization.

 Anyone working independently for your organization needs to be covered for work injuries.
-An independent contractor working alone may or may not carry workers’ comp insurance.
+An independent contractor working alone may or may not carry workers’ compensation insurance.

-Some entity types with no employees may not be required to carry workers’ compensation insurance, and if this is the case then you’ll need to get insurance certificates for general liability with adequate minimum limits of coverage.
+Some entity types with no employees may not be required to carry workers’ compensation insurance.
+If this is the case then you’ll need to get insurance certificates for general liability with adequate minimum limits of coverage.

 Are subcontractors truly ‘independent’?